Ferlab-Ste-Justine/Post-processing-Pipeline/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+It has to be a tab-separated file with the first column being the family ID.
+There are 2 possible format, V1 and V2 (See README for details).
+V1 includes only the family ID and the sample files as columns, while V2 has the sequencingType as a second column in addition the the familyID and sample files.

 ```bash
 --input '[path to samplesheet file]'